sjhloco/sjhloco-netbox_env_setup/README.md

 ## Usage

-Before running ***nbox_env_setup.py*** it is recommended to use ***input_validate.py*** to verify the contents of input YAML file.
+Before running ***nbox_env_setup.py*** it is recommended to use ***input_validate.py*** to verify the contents of input YAML files.
 It is an offline script (doesn't connect to NetBox) that verifies things such as:

-- All parent dictionaries (*tenant, manufacturer, rir, role, crt_type, provider, cluster_type*) are present and the key is a list (can be an empty list if not used)
+- All parent dictionaries (*tenant, manufacturer, rir, role, crt_type, provider, cluster_type, contact_role, contact_group, contact_assign*) are present and the key is a list (can be an empty list if not used)
 - All mandatory dictionaries are present
 - All Dictionary keys that are meant to be a list, integer, boolean or IPv4 address are of the correct format
-- All referenced objects such as tenant, site, rack_role, etc, exist within the input file
 - No duplicate object names
+- All referenced objects such as tenant, site, rack_role, etc, exist within the input file.
 If you are not running all tests (for example don't have organisation defined) you will get dependency warnings as it will look for objects such as sites and tenants which don't exist.
-Can either ignore or add these to the lists *all_site*, *all_tnt* and *all_obj*.
+Can either ignore these or add them to the  *all_site*, *all_tnt* and *all_obj* lists to stop the warnings

 ```bash
 python input_validate.py simple_example